 Talking about its population, it is heard that density wise the country is among the lowest in the world with an average of 2.5 people per square kilometre.
 By now the total populace of Australia, as recorded in the year 2013, is 23.13 million.

 Climate and Environment

-Further, the climatic conditions of this highlighted country that offers cosmopolitan attractions reveal that nearly a third of the country is in the tropics and rest lies in the moderate zone.
+Further, the climatic conditions of this highlighted country that offers cosmopolitan attractions reveal that nearly a third of the country is in the tropics and rest lie in the moderate zone.

-Australia includes a total land area of nearly 7.7 million square kilometers (sq. km).
-The country is situated in the southern hemisphere, and shares closeness to Indonesia, New Zealand, and Papua New Guinea.
+Australia includes a total land area of nearly 7.7 million square kilometres (sq. km).
+The country is situated in the southern hemisphere and shares closeness to Indonesia, New Zealand, and Papua New Guinea.
 Above all, this is a much-loved tourist place for being rich in quality of life, abundant tourist opportunities, and high life expectancy.